 Corticosteroids are given in most cases.
 The dose will depend on how bad the condition is.

+Necrotizing vasculitis can be serious and life-threatening disease.
 The outcome depends on the location of the vasculitis and the severity of tissue damage.
+Complications may occur from the disease and from the medicines.
+Most forms of necrotizing vasculitis require long-term follow-up and treatment.

 Complications may include: